postcss/postcss/API.md

 ### `rule.semicolon`

-`true` if rule's last child declaration is followed by an (optional) semicolon.
+`true` if rule’s last child declaration is followed by an (optional) semicolon.

 `undefined` if the semicolon is omitted.